timpeix/edge-examples/README.md

 Challenge: Create a symbol that plays a audio file

-## 2 Axis Parallax

-Challenge: 2 axis parallax scrolling that makes more than just scrubbing one timeline

 ## Using the device orientation API

 Challenge: Use the device orientation API to influence values in edge